isabella232/dynamic-media-classic.en-1/help/vignette-window-covering-cabinet-files.md

 ---
 # Working with vignette, window covering, and cabinet files{#working-with-vignette-window-covering-and-cabinet-files}

-Users of the Dynamic Media Classic Image Authoring tool can *use* vignettes (VNT files), window coverings (VNW files), and cabinets (VNC files).
-These files cannot be created or edited in Dynamic Media Classic.
+Users of the Adobe Dynamic Media Classic Image Authoring tool can *use* vignettes (VNT files), window coverings (VNW files), and cabinets (VNC files).
+These files cannot be created or edited in Adobe Dynamic Media Classic.

 Vignettes, window coverings, and cabinets are authored images.
-Using a different Dynamic Media Classic program called Image Authoring, you mask objects in an image so users can see the same image in various textures or colors.
+Using a different Adobe Dynamic Media Classic program called Image Authoring, you mask objects in an image so users can see the same image in various textures or colors.
 For example, users see a couch upholstered with various fabrics, a window decorated with various window treatments, or a cabinet finished with different types of wood.

 Upload vignettes, window covering, and cabinets as you would any other file.